dotnet/arcade/Documentation/VSTS/VSTSGuidance.md

 - VSTS: dotnet-corefx
 - The only differences here are:
   - Repo name: Repos are top level objects in VSTS so we have an org prefix
-  - Leaf folder/build def name (depending on how vsts's pipelines folder work goes)
+  - Leaf folder/build def name (depending on how VSTS's pipelines folder work goes)

 ## Terms